vitessio/website/content/en/docs/24.0/reference/query-serving/metrics.md

 ## QueryThrottler Metrics

-The QueryThrottler is a VTTablet component that evaluates queries to determine if they should be throttled based on configurable throttling strategies.
-VTTablet exposes several metrics to monitor QueryThrottler activity.
+The [QueryThrottler](../QueryThrottler/) is a VTTablet component that evaluates queries to determine if they should be throttled based on configurable throttling strategies.
+VTTablet exposes several metrics to monitor [QueryThrottler](../QueryThrottler/) activity.

 ### Available Metrics

-VTTablet exposes the following metrics for monitoring QueryThrottler activity:
+VTTablet exposes the following metrics for monitoring [QueryThrottler](../QueryThrottler/) activity:

 #### QueryThrottlerRequests

 Tracks the total number of requests evaluated by the query throttler.

 **Labels:**

-* `Strategy`: The throttling strategy being used (e.g., "TabletThrottlerStrategy")
+* `Strategy`: The throttling strategy being used (e.g., `TabletThrottler`)
 * `Workload`: The client application workload name from the `WORKLOAD_NAME` comment directive
 * `Priority`: The query priority value (0-100) determining query throttling preference (lower = higher priority)